jcaw/json-rpc-server.el/README.md

 ### Symbols

 Symbols are important in Elisp.
 Luckily, by abusing the JSON-RPC syntax we can transfer symbols.
-Strings begin with a single quote will be decoded into symbols.
+Strings beginning with a single quote will be decoded into symbols.
 Strings that start with a single colon will be decoded into keywords.

 For example: